furodet/rand.me/vm/doc/vmarchitecture.md

 **Virtual machine types**

-rand.me virtual machine is not designed for a specific word length, but support any scalar type whose size is less than a supplied "target machine byte length".
+rand.me virtual machine is not designed for a specific word length, but supports any scalar type whose size is less than a supplied "target machine byte length".

 For example, to emulate a 32-bits machine, the VM will define 8 scalar types: